+GRADUATION ADDRESS

-GRADUATION ADDRESS.
-Shortly after the end of the first semester of senior year, the administration will invite the top senior to speak at graduation.
-In the case where the Valedictorian declines the invitation to speak, an invitation will then be extended to the Salutatorian.
+Shortly after the end of the first semester of senior year, the administration will invite the senior with the highest weighted GPA to speak at graduation.
+Should this senior accept, she will be named the Valedictorian.
+In the case where the senior declines the invitation to speak, an invitation will then be extended to the senior with the next highest weighted GPA.
+Should this senior accept, she will be named the Salutatorian.
 Should both invitations be declined, a student speaker will be selected from the class based upon criteria to be published if and when this situation arises.